Judge in Chauvin trial calls Waters’ comments ‘abhorrent’

 Minneapolis is on edge as it anticipates the outcome of Chauvin’s trial and reels from the death of 20-year-old Daunte Wright in Brooklyn Center.

 Judge Peter Cahill showed frustration with Waters’ rhetoric shortly after the jury was dismissed Monday to begin deliberations.
 Chauvin’s defense attorney had motioned for a mistrial in light of Waters’ comments.
-Cahill denied the motion but called them “disrespectful to the rule of law and to the judicial branch” for elected officials to comment on the outcome of the case.
+Cahill denied the motion but called it “disrespectful to the rule of law and to the judicial branch” for elected officials to comment on the outcome of the case.

 “Their failure to do so, I think, is abhorrent, he said. ”But I don’t think it has prejudiced us with additional material that would prejudice this jury.
 They have been told not to watch the news.
 I trust they are following those instructions.”